-- G2G: Generation to Generation: G2G is a program whereby two different generations are linked via high tech and history.
-It is based on a successful Israeli initiative, HaKesher HaRav Dori, undertaken by Beit Hatfutsot – The Museum of the Jewish People, in cooperation with the Israeli Ministries of Education and Social Equality.
-Jewish students are paired with Jewish seniors for mutually beneficial learning.
-The adults broaden their Internet and computer skills, while the young students learn the value of personal and collective narratives.
+- G2G: Generation to Generation: a program whereby two different generations are linked via high tech and history.
+It is based on a successful Israeli initiative, HaKesher HaRav Dori.
+Participants are paired with seniors for mutually beneficial learning.
+The adults broaden their Internet and computer skills, while the younger participants learn the value of personal and collective narratives.
 Together they enrich their Jewish identity, history, collective memory and technical skills.

 - Global Day of Jewish Learning

 Each year the Global Day of Jewish Learning selects a theme and develops educational resources centered on the theme.
 Communities then invite people to join in learning together, exploring the richness of Jewish texts.
 These materials are currently used primarily on the Global Day of Jewish Learning, a Sunday in November, when hundreds of communities worldwide join in.
 Together we can unite the Jewish people.

 3. Additional overseas programs that local JCCs can connect with

 Ride for the Living in Krakow compromises of 4 days of educational and community programs with the highlight of the 55-mile bike ride from Auschwitz-Birkenau to the JCC Krakow.
 Participants start in place of darkness and loss and cycle together towards the JCC, home to Krakow’s vibrant and thriving Jewish community.